Skip to main content

 , ...

-Can be parsed using the following setting:
+can be parsed using the following setting:

 DBA.TheTableName